TheRabbittt/ffmpeg-batch-script/README.md

 # ffmpeg-batch-script
-Very simple batch script made for me to practice and also be of use
+Very simple remux batch script made for me to practice and also be of use for sorting and editing my video files.